It's Not UNcommon for People to Wonder...

 No. I use hair-thin needles delicately placed.
 It's common to feel a tiny mosquito bite and not unusual to experience pressure, or a dull-achy sensation at a point.
 You are always in control and can let me know if something is not working for you.

 Does acupuncture work?

 Absolutely.
 Acupuncture is highly effective at treating a myriad of disorders and fortunately there is more and more research confirming that.
 That said, it is not magic.
 Like most therapies, it generally requires 2-12 treatments depending on the condition, duration of illness/pain, and age, along with a few other factors.
-If you're curious about what a course of treatment would be like for you, I'm happy to offer a complimentary 30-minute consultation where we can evaluate your current condition.
+If you're curious about what a course of treatment would be like for you, I'm happy to offer a 30-minute consultation where we can evaluate your current condition.

 How does it work?

 In a nutshell, acupuncture awakens the innate healing potentials within your body.

 From a Classical Chinese perspective this involves utilizing meridians to strengthen and increase the flow of qi and blood in the body.

 Vasodialation - expand the blood vessels to increase access of nutrient-rich oxygenated blood to deficient areas.

 Neurohormonal modulation - balance and calibrate the nervous and hormonal systems to reduce stressors and increase optimal functioning.